2B – Water & Wastewater Regulation and Compliance: Update and Interactive Case Study

 Defending your actions: Due diligence

-Participants will learn about the legal defence of due diligence.
-They will evaluate the evidence about the actions of Rags to Riches, their employees and agents against this standard.
+Participants will be invited to evaluate the evidence about actions of Rags to Riches, their employees and agents against this standard.
+This will be an interactive session with an inspector [TBC].

 Closing remarks and question & answer period